j4mie/paris/README.markdown

 [http://j4mie.github.com/idiormandparis/](http://j4mie.github.com/idiormandparis/)

+---

+## Feature complete

-**Feature complete:** Paris is considered to be feature complete as of version 1.4.0.
+Paris is now considered to be feature complete as of version 1.4.0.
 Whilst it will continue to be maintained with bug fixes there will be no further new features added.

+---

 A lightweight Active Record implementation for PHP5.